stoneyrh/gSOAP/gsoap/samples/ssl/README.txt

 How to create self-signed certificates with OpenSSL
 ---------------------------------------------------

-How to generate self-signed root certificate and client.pem/server.pem with certificates signed by the root CA for deployment in clients and servers.
+To generate a self-signed root certificate to sign client and server certificates, first create a new private directory, say CA for "Certificate Authority" in your home directory to store private keys and certificates.

-Create a 'CA' directory and copy openssl.cnf, root.sh, and cert.sh to this dir.
+Next, copy openssl.cnf, root.sh, and cert.sh to this directory.

-Change dir to 'CA'.

-Modify the openssl.cnf file in the [req_distinguished_name] section for the following items:
+Edit openssl.cnf and go to the [req_distinguished_name] section to add or change the following items:

     [ req_distinguished_name ]
     countryName_default             = US
     stateOrProvinceName_default     = Your-State
     localityName_default            = Your-City
     0.organizationName_default      = Your-Company-Name
     emailAddress_default            = your-email@address

-If you are going to use these settings often, add this line to your .cshrc: setenv OPENSSL_CONF $HOME/CA/openssl.cnf
+If you are going to use these settings often, we suggest to add the following line to your .cshrc or .tcshrc when you're using csh or tcsh:

+    setenv OPENSSL_CONF $HOME/CA/openssl.cnf

+or add the folling line to .bashrc when you're using bash:

+    export OPENSSL_CONF=$HOME/CA/openssl.cnf

-To generate the root CA:
+To generate the root CA, execute:

     ./root.sh

-When prompted, choose a passphrase to protect the CA's private key that you are about to generate.
-You need the passphrase again when you sign certificates with the CA's private key.
+When prompted, choose a PEM pass phrase to protect the CA's private key that you are about to generate.
+After entering your info, enter the pass phrase again to self-sign the root CA.  You will also need the CA's PEM pass phrase later when you sign certificates with the cert.sh script.

-Save the root.pem key and the passphrase in a safe place (don't distribute!).

-Now you got the root.pem with the CA's keys and the cacert.pem certificate of the CA (for distribution).
+Now you have a new root.pem with the CA's private key.
+Save the generated root.pem keyfile and the CA's PEM pass phrase in a safe place.
+Do not distribute the root.pem!
+The generated cacert.pem certificate of the CA can be distributed and used by peers (web browsers and other client applications) to authenticate all server certificates that are signed with it.

-The root.pem and cacert.pem are valid for three years.
-Don't repeat this step until the certificate expires.
+The root.pem and cacert.pem are valid for three years (1095 days as set in openssl.cnf).

-Next, we will generate the server.pem key file:
+Next, generate the server.pem keyfile and sign it with the root CA by
+executing:

     ./cert.sh server

-Enter a password when prompted and enter the host or simply "localhost" for the domain of the server application.
-The password is used to lock the private key of the server and will therefore be needed by your server application to unlock the private key in the server.pem when needed for secure communications.
-Use the root CA passphrase when prompted to sign the server certificate.
+When prompted, choose a PEM pass phrase to protect the server's private key that you are about to generate.
+The server's PEM pass phrase is used to lock the private key of the server that is stored in the server.pem keyfile and will therefore be needed by your server application to unlock the private key from this file.
+Enter your info and for the common name enter the server's host name or simply localhost when testing your servers on your local machine.
+Enter the root CA pass phrase when prompted to sign the server certificate.

-When applicable, repeat the procedure for the client (use a fresh password and select a host for the client application):
+Repeat this procedure for the client if the client must authenticate to a
+server:

     ./cert.sh client

+We strongly recommend to use a fresh PEM pass phrase to protect the client private key.

-The client.pem and server.pem keys are valid for one year.
-Do not distribute them (they include the private key, which is encrypted with the passwords you selected which is not very secure).
-They are used ony locally by the SSL application.
-Only distribute the CA certificate.
+The server.pem and client.pem keys are valid for one year.
+Do not distribute them, because they hold the private key.
+The private key files are used locally by the TLS/SSL application.
+Only distribute the CA certificate cacert.pem which is needed by peers to authenticate servers.

+Server applications should use server.pem with soap_ssl_server_context():

+    if (soap_ssl_server_context(soap,
+      SOAP_SSL_DEFAULT,
+      "server.pem", /* server keyfile (cert+key) */
+      "XXXXXXXXXX", /* password to read the private key stored in keyfile */ NULL,         /* no certificate to authenticate clients */ NULL,         /* no capath to trusted certificates */ NULL,         /* DH/RSA: use 2048 bit RSA (default with NULL) */ NULL,         /* no random data to seed randomness */ NULL          /* no SSL session cache */
+    ))
+    {
+      soap_print_fault(soap, stderr);
+      exit(EXIT_FAILURE);
+    }

+Client applications should use cacert.pem to authenticate the server:

+    if (soap_ssl_client_context(soap,
+       SOAP_SSL_DEFAULT,
+       NULL,          /* no keyfile */
+       NULL,          /* no keyfile password */
+       "cacert.pem",  /* self-signed certificate cacert.pem */
+       NULL,          /* no capath to trusted certificates */ NULL           /* no random data to seed randomness */ ))
+    {
+       soap_print_fault(soap, stderr);
+       exit(EXIT_FAILURE);
+    }

+To disable server authentication use SOAP_SSL_REQUIRE_SERVER_AUTHENTICATION and use NULL for the certificate file.
+Client applications may also use client.pem as the key file with soap_ssl_client_context(), but this is only needed if the client must authenticate to the server.
+This assumes that the client and server are tightly coupled and must mutually trust each other.

+The server.pem and client.pem files actually hold both the private key and certificate.

 To print the contents of a PEM file: